zhuuyicheng/NCS-Winner-Club/README.md

 Ensure you download the DataExtractorLLM (updated model) as well as the Llama model into the same directory as Noah.py.

 Download link for DataExtractorLLM: <a href="https://huggingface.co/Zqbot1/Gobbler/resolve/main/DataExtractorLLM.zip?download=true">DataExtractorLLM (2GB)</a>

+* Make sure to unzip the folder and move it into the Gobbler folder with Noah.py.

 Download link for Llama model: <a href="https://huggingface.co/TheBloke/Mistral-7B-Instruct-v0.2-GGUF/resolve/main/mistral-7b-instruct-v0.2.Q4_K_M.gguf">Llama (4GB)</a>